-Start your second row.
-With a cut-off STEP that is more than 8" long or start with a new plank.
+Start your second row with a cut-off that is more than 8" long yet smaller than a full plank.

-Remember to stagger end joints from row to row - 8+" for planks and 12+" for tiles.
+Remember to stagger end joints from row to row - 8+" for planks.

 Planks: Use the cut-off end from the previous row to begin the next row.
 If the cut-off end is less than 8", cut a new plank to be 8" or more to start the next row.